 - A torch for sailing at night

 - A toolkit for tears and repairs when on the water

-- Unitor marine products for carrying out offshore maintenance
+- Unitor marine products and marine cleaning products for carrying out offshore maintenance

 - A life ring in case of someone falling overboard

 - A mobile phone to call for help if needed